microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-add-teamsappinstallation.md

 The following is an example of the response.

-> **Note:** The response object shown here may be truncated for brevity.
-All of the properties will be returned from an actual call.
+> **Note:** The response object shown here might be shortened for readability.
+All the properties will be returned from an actual call.

 <!-- {
   "blockType": "response",